History of Celia Cruz In 4 Quick Steps

 Yet, still, Celia Cruz originally intended to become a literature teacher, but it was that critical victory in a

-talent show where she interpreted the tango piece „Nostalgia“ in a bolero tempo that became life-changing, making her pause studies to pursue what became an elusive music career.
+talent show where she interpreted the tango piece „Nostalgia“ in a bolero tempo that became life-changing, making her pause her studies to pursue what became an elusive music career.

 Step 2: The Rise Of Musical Career